Owen Miller Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.50).
+- The Twins' 3.52 team ERA ranks second among all league pitching staffs.

-- Twins pitchers combine to surrender the fourth-fewest home runs in baseball (64 total, one per game).
+- Twins pitchers combine to give up the third-fewest home runs in baseball (65 total, one per game).

-- The right-hander last appeared on Wednesday against the Tampa Bay Rays, when he tossed seven innings, allowing one earned run while giving up five hits.
+- The right-hander last appeared on Thursday against the Tampa Bay Rays, when he threw 5 1/3 innings, allowing three earned runs while giving up three hits.

+- In nine games this season, the 27-year-old has a 2.61 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .200 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.